 After matriculating at Harvard at 16, Richard founded the Mission Hill Summer Program in a Roxbury, Massachusetts housing development.
 He went on to teach fifth grade at an orphanage in Bindura, Zimbabwe and was the chief political officer and campaign manager to Kenneth Reeves, the mayor of Cambridge, Massachusetts.
 After graduating from Yale Law School, Buery clerked for Judge John Walker on the 2nd Circuit Federal Court of Appeals and was a staff attorney at the Brennan Center for Justice.
 Richard then co-founded iMentor, a national college access program which empowers low-income first-generation high school students to graduate college, and Groundwork, supporting the educational aspirations of Brooklyn public housing residents.
 While the CEO of the Children’s Aid Society, one of New York City's oldest and largest social service organizations, where he was the youngest president and chief executive officer since the organization was founded in 1863, he founded the Children’s Aid College Prep Charter School in the South Bronx.

-He has taught at the Baruch College School of Public Affairs and New York Law School, and has lectured widely at schools including Harvard, Yale, Columbia, NYU, and the University of Michigan.
+He has taught at the Baruch College School of Public Affairs, NYU Wagner School of Public Service, NYU Tandon School of Engineering and New York Law School, and has lectured widely at schools including Harvard, Yale, Columbia, NYU, and the University of Michigan.

 A 2016 Pahara-Aspen Institute Education Fellow, and a 2012 Fellow of the British American Project, he was named one of Ebony Magazine’s “30 Leaders of the Future under 30,” and Crain’s “40 Leaders of the Future under 40,” and received the Extraordinary Black Man Award from the United Negro College Fund.
 He also has been honored by the National Council of Negro Women, the Congressional Black Caucus, and others.
-He has served on many nonprofit boards, including the United Way of New York City, the Community Service Society, the Beginning with Children Foundation, Leadership Prep Charter School, Achievement First East New York Charter School, and the Mayor's Fund to Advance New York City.
-Richard lives in Brooklyn with his wife Deborah, a law professor, and his two sons.
+He serves on the board of the Kresge Foundation, Protect Democracy, Atria Health Partners, iMentor, and the Grace Church School.
+Richard lives in New York City with his wife Deborah and his two sons.